 He's been getting UC for a while now and his Assessment Periods run from 7th of one month to 6th of the next.
 So as long as he moves into 22 High Street by the next time his UC is due to be assessed - which is 6th May - his Housing Costs Element will be based on his new rent.

 If this means that he has been liable to pay rent on the two properties for a short period of time then the DWP will not normally cover both rents.
 Some UC claimants can get help with their rent on two properties, but only in a few limited situations and unfortunately being delayed in moving home due to self-isolating isn’t one of these circumstances.
 He could try for a Discretionary Housing Payment from his Local Authority to help, but there is no guarantee that he will get one.

 Not been getting help with your rent before you move into your new home?

 Then because of the way UC works, you’ll get help with rent on your new home for the whole of the Assessment Period that you move in.
 So a short delay moving in may not matter.
 It's all down to the date of your Assessment Period and when you move.

-If his Assessment Periods run from 7th to 6th of each month, then when his UC is assessed on 6th June - because he is living in the property on that date - it will include a Housing Costs Element for the period 7th May - 6th June and his full rental liability will be covered.
+If his Assessment Periods run from 7th to 6th of each month, then when his UC is assessed on 6th April, because he is living in the property on that date, it will include a Housing Costs Element for the period 7th March - 6th April and his full rental liability will be covered.

-If his Assessment Periods run from 25th to 24th of each month, then when his UC is assessed on 24th May - because he is not yet living in the property on that date - it cannot include a Housing Costs Element.
-But when it is assessed on 24th June, because Javid is now living in the property, it will include a Housing Costs Element for the period 25th May - 24th June.
+However if his Assessment Periods run from 28th to 27th of each month, then when his UC is assessed on 27th March, because he is not yet living in the property on that date, it cannot include a Housing Costs Element.
+But when it is assessed on 27th April, because Javid is now living in the property, it will include a Housing Costs Element for the period 28th March - 27th April.
 So Javid will have missed out on help with his rent for the period 16thMarch (when he became liable for the rent) -27th March.